NorthOcean/Project-Erina/README.md

 ## Already Trained Models

-You can download our already trained models here(Available soon) to evaluate the BGM on ETH-UCY datasets.
+You can also download our already trained models here(Available soon) to evaluate the BGM on ETH-UCY datasets.
 The evaluation results should be as follows if there are no mistakes of configuration.

 <div align='center'>